nclaeys/fluent-bit-go-azure/README.md

 # fluent-bit-go-azure

-Fluentbit output plugin, written in go, to send logs to the Azure logs ingestion API (this is the replacement of the legacy data collection API).
+Fluentbit output plugin, written in go, to send logs to the Azure logs ingestion API.
-The default [logs ingestion output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/azure_logs_ingestion) does not support workload identity and relies on `client_id` and `client_secret` for interacting with the API.

-This plugin does not work for me because:
+This [default logs ingestion plugin](https://docs.fluentbit.io/manual/pipeline/outputs/azure_logs_ingestion) for fluentbit does not work for me because:
-- I often do not have access to the Entra ID tenant at customers to manage the AAD applications.
+- At many clients I have no access to Microsoft Entra ID directly from Terraform.
-  This results in me having to create tickets in order to register AAD applications, which breaks my IAC code.
+  This means that I cannot create AAD applications myself but need to create support tickets in order to register AAD applications, which breaks my IAC code.
-  Therefore, I prefer to use user managed identities.
+  For these reasons, I prefer to depend on user managed identities instead of AAD applications.
-- It is a bad practice to rely on a static `client_secret` values for production applications.
+- It is a bad practice to rely on a static `client_secret` values for production applications as is required by the default plugin.
   As these secrets are not rotated, they can be used forever when leaked.
-I want to use temporary access credentials.
+  I want to use temporary access credentials as is provided using [Azure workload identity](https://azure.github.io/azure-workload-identity/docs/) on k8s.

-Because of both reasons, I created this plugin such that I can authenticate using workload identity on kubernetes and send my logs to the logs ingestion endpoint.
+Because of both reasons, I created this plugin such that I can use workload identity with managed identities to send my logs to the logs ingestion endpoint.
-I wrote it in Golang as I am terrible at C and fluentbit allows writing output plugins in Golang.
+I wrote it in Golang as I am terrible at C and fluentbit supports output plugins written in Golang as described [here](https://docs.fluentbit.io/manual/development/golang-output-plugins).

-## Context: logging in Azure
-A year ago, Azure introduced a new API for processing logs and metrics integrated in Azure monitor.
-More details can be found [here](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/logs-ingestion-api-overview).

-This is a replacement of the legacy data collector API.
-The biggest driver for me for using this new endpoint is that it supports `Basic tables`, which are around 5 times cheaper than analytics tables.

 ## Prerequisites to get started